chebert/schemeish/README.md

 The following CL symbols are replaced by Schemeish:

  - `LAMBDA` uses scheme-style argument lists with nestable defines.
-I recommend shadowing this symbol and use λ (or some other name) instead.
  - `LET` is fully compatible with `CL:LET`, but with named let syntax described below
  - `SORT` is a non-modifying sort for lists
  - `MAP` maps a function over a list (equivalent to `MAPCAR`)